-I0,Q0 the ideal constellation point, for I and Q respectively
+I*,Q* the ideal constellation point, for I and Q respectively

 P0 the average power of the constellation (, ) computed over the ith frame

 The measurements shall occur only on the OFDM symbols, the measurement shall be performed on at least 10 frames with 16 symbols at least in each of them.
 Random data shall be used.